-The original Corridor Management Plan (CMP) was adopted in February followed by an update in April The 2010.
-Corridor Management Plan outlines the Vision, policies and a plan by which to maintain, preserve, protect. and enhance the intrinsic resources located along the scenic highway.
+The original Corridor Management Plan (CMP) was adopted in February 2005 followed by an update in April 2010.
+The Corridor Management Plan outlines the Vision, policies and a plan by which to maintain, preserve, protect, and enhance the intrinsic resources located along the scenic highway.
 This will be the second update to the original plan.

 February 2005, The Ridge Scenic Highway was designated a Florida Scenic Highway.
+Since the designation several changes have occurred within the corridor boundaries affecting the highway and the CMP.
 Upon designation about two thirds of the land surrounding The Ridge Scenic Highway was in Polk County's jurisdiction; however, today most of the land is within municipal jurisdictions.